Understanding Employer Contracts

 Understanding your rights related to employer or job offer contracts before and after they are signed is essential to your successful future.

-These frequently asked questions and answers have been prepared to assist healthcare workers outside of the United States who may be considering (or who may have already signed) a contract for work in the U.S. or Middle East.
+These frequently asked questions and answers have been prepared to assist healthcare workers outside of the United States who may be considering (or who may have already signed) a contract for work in the USA or GCC.

 Deciding how to handle contract issues can be very difficult.
 The questions and answers above have been prepared to assist you as you think about these important issues.
 The discussion above is not legal advice.
 If you are ever uncertain about your path forward, you should always consider seeing legal advice in your home country.